francosion042/console-watcher/README.md

 ---

 `console-watcher` is a utility library designed to monitor and handle console outputs in a Node.js environment.
-By using `console-watcher`, developers can easily save console logs, errors, and info messages to a .log, .txt or .json file while retaining the ability to display them in the console.
+By using `console-watcher`, developers can easily save console logs, errors, and info messages to a .log, .txt or .json file while retaining the ability to display or hide them in the console for security reasons.

 ## Features